Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Analysis

 To investigate the stability of the coherent structures, we follow \citet{Pattle_2015} to consider the balance between internal kinetic energy, self-gravity, and the ambient gas pressure, with respect to the equilibrium expression:

 where $\Omega_\mathrm{K}$ is the internal kinetic energy; $\Omega_\mathrm{G}$ is the gravitational potential energy; and $\Omega_\mathrm{P}$ is the energy term representing the confinement provided by the ambient gas pressure acting on the structure.
 The ``external pressure'' comes from thermal and non-thermal (turbulent) motions of the ambient gas (see the analysis below in \S\ref{sec:analysis_virial_P}).
 Since we do not have the observations needed to estimate magnetic energy, the magnetic energy term, $\Omega_\mathrm{M}$, is omitted \citep[compared to Equation 27 in][]{Pattle_2015}.
 Here we focus on pressure exerted on a structure by thermal and non-thermal (turbulent) motions of the ambient gas for $\Omega_\mathrm{P}$, and we ignore any contribution of ionizing photons to pressure \citep[see discussions in][]{WardThompson_2006, Pattle_2015}.
-In the case where the left-hand side of Equation \ref{eq:virial} is larger than the right-hand side, $2\Omega_\mathrm{K} > -(\Omega_\mathrm{G}+\Omega_\mathrm{P})$, a structure would be unbound; while in the case where the left-hand side of Equation \ref{eq:virial} is smaller than the right-hand side, $2\Omega_\mathrm{K} < -(\Omega_\mathrm{G}+\Omega_\mathrm{P})$, a structure would be bound.